aboutcode-org/scancode-toolkit/docs/source/getting-started/install.rst

 - :ref:`app_install`

-    The recommended method for installing ScanCode is Downloading the latest release, as an application and then configure and use directly.
+    The recommended method for installing ScanCode is Downloading the latest release as an application and then configure and use directly.
 This is easy because no knowledge of pip/git or other developer tools is necessary.

-- :ref:`pip_install`

-    The fastest way to install ScanCode as a python package, using ``pip``.
-You can also install ScanCode by compiling it from source or by Downloading and Configuring the latest release from GitHub.

 - :ref:`source_code_install`

     You can download/clone the source code repository via git/GitHub and then run a configure script to install ScanCode.

+- :ref:`pip_install`

+    To use ScanCode as a library in your application, you can install it via ``pip``.
+This is recommended for developers/users familiar with Package managers/virtualenv.

 ----